When Should Series A Startups Invest in PR? Timing Guide

 Series A PR differs fundamentally from Series B/C strategies.
 You're not ready for brand campaigns or large-scale events.
 Your focus should be surgical:

 Founder thought leadership.
 Position one founder (usually CEO, occasionally CTO for technical categories) as the expert voice on your specific problem space.
-This means earned media placements optimized for AI visibility, podcast appearances, and strategic speaking engagements—not broad "CEO insights."
+This means earned media placements, podcast appearances, and strategic speaking engagements—not broad "CEO insights."

 Product launch coverage.
 Well-executed product announcements in trade publications build momentum and create sales enablement assets.
 The goal isn't TechCrunch (though that's nice)—it's coverage in the publications your buyers actually read.